Sunday, September 20, 2015

 -- Stern

-Discipline is as evident as in February, though the leaders have been arrested: Modern accounts do not mention this key aspect, to my knowledge.
+Discipline is as evident as in February, despite the leaders' arrest: The modern accounts I have read do not mention this key aspect.

 "They fought without leaders, yet with a unity and military experience that astonished the most elderly officers."